 How to prevent and get rid of ticks on cats

-Ticks are nasty little critters that are second in line to mosquitoes in spreading infectious disease to both pets and people.
-There are several species of tick in the UK alone, and numbers are on the rise.
-Ticks are particularly prevalent in the spring and summer, though they can be found in the UK countryside all year round.
+Ticks are small, spider-like parasites that feed on the blood of animals.
+There are several tick species in the UK, and numbers are rising.
+Ticks are particularly active between spring and autumn, though they can be found in the UK all year round.

 Where are ticks found?